jaspector

 Requests made before 4:00 p.m.
 Monday through Friday are generally performed the next business day; AM or PM requests are not guaranteed.

-Typical inspection sequence: Foundation, framing/dry-in, trade rough-ins, energy inspections, finals, and certificate-of-occupancy release.
+Typical sequence: Foundation, framing/dry-in, trade rough-ins, energy inspections, finals, and certificate-of-occupancy release.
 The residential inspection checklist provides the detailed sequence for residential work.

-Do I need a building permit in Statesboro, GA?
+01 Do I need a building permit in Statesboro, GA?

 Any owner, authorized agent, or contractor who desires to construct, enlarge, alter, repair, move, demolish, or change the occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert, or replace any electrical, gas, mechanical, or plumbing system regulated by the construction codes, must first obtain the required permit.

-How much does a building permit cost in Statesboro, GA?
+02 How much does a building permit cost in Statesboro, GA?

+Building permit fees in Statesboro, GA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Minimum inspection fee for electrical, plumbing, and HVAC permits is $35; accessory-structure building permits are $0.16 per square foot or $50, whichever is greater..
 Fees are calculated as: Current building permits are primarily square-foot based: single-family residential/townhome new construction $0.46 per square foot; accessory structures $0.16 per square foot or $50 minimum; new commercial with buildout $0.67 per square foot; commercial shell $0.22 per square foot; commercial alteration $0.45 per square foot..
 Plan check fee: 5% of building permit fee, applicable to all permits..

-How do I apply for a building permit in Statesboro, GA?
+03 How do I apply for a building permit in Statesboro, GA?

-1. Register for a CommunityCore account.
+To apply for a building permit in Statesboro, GA, follow these steps: 1.
+Register for a CommunityCore account.
 2. Submit the building permit application through CommunityCore; if using the self-contractor option, include the Self Contractor Affidavit, which the city says is only for the applicant's primary residence.
 3. Upload the required plan set and contractor information.
 Residential new construction and commercial new construction have separate published checklist requirements.
 4. Departmental plan review generally occurs within about 2 weeks, but the city states reviewers have up to 30 days.
 5. Respond to redlines or correction comments and resubmit if necessary.
 6. After approval, pay permit and plan-review fees.
 7. Schedule inspections in CommunityCore, by phone, or by email; inspections requested before 4:00 p.m.
 Monday through Friday are generally performed the next business day.
 8. Complete final inspection and obtain the certificate of occupancy or completion.

-How long does it take to get a building permit in Statesboro, GA?
+04 How long does it take to get a building permit in Statesboro, GA?

-What work is exempt from building permits in Statesboro, GA?
+05 What work is exempt from building permits in Statesboro, GA?

-How do I schedule a building inspection in Statesboro, GA?
+06 How do I schedule a building inspection in Statesboro, GA?

-Other cities in Bulloch County
+Other jurisdictions in Bulloch County.

-View all Bulloch County jurisdictions →
+All Bulloch County jurisdictions →